saeyslab/nichenetr/README.md

 allows to predict ligand-receptor interactions that might drive gene expression changes in cells of interest.

-The NicheNet paper is now published: [NicheNet: modeling intercellular communication by linking ligands to target genes](https://www.nature.com/articles/s41592-019-0667-5).
+We describe the NicheNet algorithm in the following paper: [NicheNet: modeling intercellular communication by linking ligands to target genes](https://www.nature.com/articles/s41592-019-0667-5).

 Bonnardel, T’Jonck et al. already used NicheNet to predict upstream